ciocfmcg/ERP-main/README.md

 # libreERP

-I started this project in August of 2015 when I wanted a web interface for one of my IOT project.
+I started this project in August of 2015.

-I dont know why but I once decided to build it further to a collaborative project management suit mainly focused on electronics and CAD projects.
+I dont know why but then I decided to build it further to a project management platform mainly focused on electronics and CAD projects.
+In the most matured state of this project there will be every single module of an ERP including full integration of kiCAD, FreeCAD, libreOffice and Blender.

 The current state of the project is as follows :